drfuzzi/INF2009_SoundAnalytics/README_V2.md

 ---

+**Why this matters for Edge Computing**
+In a real-world scenario (like a smart mirror or a robot), the device doesn't have the battery life to stream audio to the cloud 24/7.
+This code mimics a "Low Power Mode" where the cloud is only engaged when the local processor is "sure" there is something worth transcribing.

+---

 ## Exercise: Latency vs. Accuracy Investigation

 In this task, we compare **CMUSphinx** (Local/Edge) and **Google Cloud** (Remote/Cloud).
 While the Cloud is more "intelligent," it requires sending data over the network, which introduces a delay.